fluid-checkout/fluid-checkout/readme.txt

 * Improved: Admin settings structure.
 Added "Integrations" subtab.
 Moved "Optional fields" and "Address Fields" settings into the "Features" section of the "Checkout Options" subtab.
 * Improved: Add parameter to allow setting custom attributes to substeps elements.
 * Improved: Add mechanism to conditionally make substeps non-editable or hidden.
-* Fixed: Also register checkout steps while doing AJAX calls.
-* Fixed: Prevent fatal error if checkout steps are not yet registered while trying to information about get complete steps.
+* Fixed: Fatal error because steps were not registered on Admin Pages and AJAX requests.
+Fixes compatibility with page editor Elementor.

 = 1.3.0 - 2021-09-22 =
 * Bump tested up to WooCommerce 5.7